Tring: Economy

 Pendley Manor, a hotel, conference and arts centre, is situated about 1 mi east of the town, near the railway station.

-Tring Brewery has been operating in Tring since 1992.
+Tring Brewery has been operating in the town since 1992.

-The UK headquarters of Huel Ltd. is in Tring.
+The UK headquarters of Huel Ltd is in Tring.

 Tring is home to the Tring Book Festival; a two-week festival held in November.
 Tring is part of the Dacorum Local Food Initiative.